c1a1o1/Voice-Conversion/README.md

 # Voice-Conversion
 Voice Conversion from non-parallel data with VAE-GAN.
-<bar>Added VAW-GAN implementaion base on the work of JeremyCCHsu.
+<bar>Added VAW-GAN implementaion base on the work of JeremyCCHsu @https://github.com/JeremyCCHsu/vae-npvc